-Annex 2.
-Special Terms and Conditions for Client's Application Procurements under Software Terms Other than Open Source (JIT 2025 - Client's Applications Non Open)1
+Annex 1.
+Special Terms and Conditions for Client's Application Procurements under Open Source Software Terms (JIT 2025 - Client's Applications Open Source)1

 Version: 1.0

 Published: 7 February 2025 Validity: until further notice

 Instructions for use

 The special terms and conditions concerning the client's application procurements comprise the Special Terms and Conditions for Client's Application Procurements under Open Source Software Terms (JIT 2025 - Client's Applications Open Source) and the Special Terms and Conditions for Client's Application Procurements under Software Terms Other than Open Source (JIT 2025 - Client's Applications Non Open).
 Before any application procurement, the client must always carefully select the most suitable special terms and conditions.
 In some cases, it may be appropriate to enable, in the invitation to tender, the submission of tenders based on different special terms and conditions.